Sole Possession Records: Understanding Their Nature, Importance, and Legal Implications

 - Personal Data: Address books, contact lists, digital photos and videos, and personal correspondence.

 The key differentiator is the exclusive control and lack of formal registration.
-Unlike public records (e.g., birth certificates) or records held by institutions (e.g., medical records at a hospital), sole possession records reside solely within the individual's possession and are not subject to the same access and disclosure requirements.
+Unlike public records (e., birth certificates) or records held by institutions (e.g.g., medical records at a hospital), sole possession records reside solely within the individual's possession and are not subject to the same access and disclosure requirements That alone is useful..

 The Importance of Maintaining Sole Possession Records